shiwano/typhen/README.md

 ```

 ### Custom Primitive Types
-If you want to use a custom primitive type, you will define the interface which is extended from the `TyphenPrimitiveType` in your definitions.
+If you want to use a custom primitive type, you will add the interface name to `customPrimitiveTypes` option in your plugin.
 Then the typhen will parse the interface as a primitive type.
-By default, the typhen has prepared the following primitive types in the [lib.typhen.d.ts](./lib.typhen.d.ts).

-#### integer
-A number without a fraction or exponent part.

 ## Plugins
 If you want to add your project here, feel free to submit a pull request.